DerManoMann/openapi-extras/README.md

 ## Basic usage

-### Controller
+### `Controller`

-The controller annotation may be used on class level to add an optional prefix to all operations of that controller class.
+The controller annotation may be used to:
+* add an optional url prefix to all operations in the class

-Also, it can be used to add default responses to all endpoints.
+* share one or more `Response`s across all operations
+* share one or more `Header`'s across all operations
+* share one or more `Middleware`'s across all operations

-Example adding the `/foo` prefix and a `403` response to all operations in the `MyController` class.
+Example for adding the `/foo` prefix and a `403` response to all operations in the `MyController` class.

 ```php
 <?php declare(strict_types=1);